Certora/Documentation/docs/ref-manual/cli/options.md

     _We expect all rules to fail this check._ The exception is the fallback function, which might pass.

 2. Assert-Vacuity- checks for each `assert` command in the rule, whether the `assert` is vacuously true.
-An `assert` is considered to be vacuously true if even after all the previous preconditions are removed, the `assert` is always evaluated to true.
+An `assert` is considered to be vacuously true if after all the previous preconditions (`requires` and `if` statements where the `assert` is nested in) are removed, it evaluates to true on every example that reaches it.
 For example, each `assert` with expression which is semanticlly equivalant to tautology, will be considered as vacuosly true.

 3. Require-Redundancy- checks for each `require` command in the rule, whether the `require` is redundant.